Oceania Football Confederation: Major tournament records

 For each tournament, the flag of the host country and the number of teams in each finals tournament (in brackets) are shown.

 FIFA World Cup

-Oceania has sent representatives to the FIFA World Cup four times: Australia in 1974 and 2006, and New Zealand in 1982 and 2010.
+Oceania has sent representatives to the FIFA World Cup five times: Australia in 1974 and 2006, and New Zealand in 1982, 2010, and 2026.
 Of these, only Australia in 2006 progressed beyond the first round.

 The OFC was previously the only FIFA confederation that did not have a guaranteed spot in the World Cup finals.
 Between 1966 and 1982, OFC teams joined the Asian zone qualification tournament, while from 1986 onwards, the winners of the Oceanian zone qualification tournament had to enter the intercontinental play-offs against teams from other confederations in order to gain a spot in the FIFA World Cup.

-Beginning in 2026, the OFC will have a guaranteed spot in the FIFA World Cup for the first time in history, result of the competition's expansion from 32 to 48 teams.
+Beginning in 2026, the OFC had a guaranteed spot in the FIFA World Cup for the first time in history, as a result of the competition's expansion from 32 to 48 teams.